 In Origins, game one, your protagonist is from one of six “origin” stories (2 human story lines, 2 elf, and 2 dwarf) in which each avenue ends with you becoming a Grey Warden, an old order of warriors chosen to fight a specific evil known as darkspawn and their archdemon, an old god twisted by their tainted blood.
 They live underground and are rather hideous, similar to Tolkien’s orcs.
 The presence of an archdemon is a time referred to as a Blight and when the Grey Wardens are needed most, as they are the only real solution to ending a Blight.
 In this first game, there are a number of obstacles to overcome while you try to unite the country against the impending threat, and there is treachery around every corner as the Wardens are declared traitors after an initial battle against the darkspawn.

 There are a number of characters who you meet in game one that will progress forward through each game, some of them taking on major roles in Inquisition.
 Same can be said of characters from game two.
-Fun fact: if you’re game one character is a human mage, you will be related to the protagonist in game two.
+Fun fact: if your game one character is a human mage, you will be related to the protagonist in game two.

 In game two, you are a human whose family has escaped the Blight and traveled across the sea in search of a safe haven.
 The entire game takes place in and around the city of Kirkwall.
 Although many people didn’t care for this game, especially in comparison to Origins – you could only play as a human, there was a lot of repetition in the floor plans, and the primary single location of the city as the backdrop – this is where game three is setup; the conflict between the mages and the Templars.
 Without giving too much away, one of your allies takes drastic action that incites a war between the mages, who are considered dangerous and are required to live in prison-like societies called Circles, and their captors/overseers, the Templars.